-The distinct feature of my approach is a constructively critical perspective on how technology integrates with human lives in the big picture – questions of humanity, privacy, value and values leading my work.
+The distinct feature of my approach is a constructively critical perspective: questions of humanity, privacy, value and values - of how technology integrates with human lives in the big picture.

-My professional profile is the sum of four specific fields, combined to deliver on the promise of the Critical Interaction Design approach:
+My professional profile is the sum of four specific fields, that together fuel my practice of critical interaction design and research:

-My expertise is deeply rooted in my work experience as a designer in dozens of projects.
+My expertise is deeply rooted in my long work experience as a designer.
 I combine methods to translate human needs and realities into concepts with a deep understanding of interactive technologies’ logic, possibilities and shortcomings.
-I commonly take the role of peoples’ (or as many refer to them: users’) advocate, giving them a voice through field work and analysis.
+I commonly take the role of peoples’ (a.k.a. users’) advocate, giving them a voice through field work and analysis.

 Having worked as a designer in agencies for several years as well as running my own consultancy for 5+ years, my approach equally considers human and strategic elements: what is a worthwhile solution, how can it be reached, and how to get all stakeholders on board.

 I have gathered significant experience in teaching and facilitator roles.
-Over the years, I have taught and assisted master-level university courses and seminars for media professionals.
+Over the years, I have taught and assisted MA-level university courses as well as training workshops and seminars for media professionals.

 I enjoy classical curriculum-based instructing, but my true passion lies in collaborative, workshop-style formats, where I act as a facilitator of the learning process rather than a lecturer.
 Many of my courses taught have involved real-world client projects.